 Sales tax nexus at its most basic is a physical presence in a state, such as a business location.
 In the era of online shopping, the definition of nexus has become more nuanced.

-You have US sales tax nexus, even if you are based in Canada, if you have a physical location in the U.S. such as an office, a store, or a warehouse.
+You can have sales tax nexus in a U.S. state, even if you're based in Canada, if you have a physical presence in the U.S. such as an office, store, or warehouse.
 Remote employees create nexus in the U.S. state where they live.
-If you have an employee, such as a sales rep, who travels in the US, the time your employee spends in a particular state can create nexus, even if it’s just a few days a year.
+If you have an employee, such as a sales rep, who travels in the U.S., the time your employee spends in a particular state can also create nexus, even if it’s just a few days a year.

 If you sell through Amazon FBA, your merchandise stored in an Amazon fulfillment center could also create nexus.
 Track where your FBA inventory has created U.S. sales tax nexus through Amazon inventory reports.

 Before you can start collecting U.S. sales tax, you need to register with each state where you have nexus.
-Some states make it easy by allowing you to do this through an online form.
-Once you have registered, you will be required to fill out regular sales tax returns.
+Once registered, you'll be required to comply with all applicable sales and use tax laws.

 U.S. sales tax compliance can be tricky no matter what side of the border you live on.
 Sales tax automation software can help you grow your U.S. customer base and keep on the right side of U.S. sales tax regulations.